Pakistan see off Netherlands to make winning start at World Cup

 Faced with an achievable target of 287, the Dutch looked on course for a stunning win in Hyderabad at one stage as Vikramjit Singh (52) and Bas de Leede (67) got going, but Pakistan kept chipping away to dismiss the underdogs for 205 in 41 overs.

+"Credit to the bowlers, we started well and took wickets in the middle overs to put the pressure on them.

+"After we lost three wickets, Rizwan and Shakeel started building the momentum... the way Saud built his innings shows his improvement."

-Opener Fakhar Zaman was the first to go in the fourth over, lofting a slower ball from Logan van Beek back to the bowler and the Netherlands turned the heat up by taking the prized wicket of Babar Azam for five.
+Opener Fakhar Zaman was the first to fall in the fourth over, lofting a slower ball from Logan van Beek back to the bowler and the Netherlands turned the heat up by taking the prized wicket of Babar for five.

 Babar barely looked settled during his 18-ball stint on a dry track that offered plenty of turn and bounce early on and the skipper pulled one to Saqib Zulfiqar at mid-wicket in Ackermann's first over.